 Everett C. Leigh

-Concert Pianist & Musician | Founder & President, EverEverest Non-Profit Organization Vice President, Opus Music Foundation
+Concert Pianist & Musician | Poet | Social Entrepreneur | Founder & President, EverEverest Non-Profit Organization | President, Opus Music Foundation

-At fifteen, Everett C. Leigh embodies the rare convergence of artistic mastery, scientific inquiry, and social leadership that defines transformational changemakers.
+At fifteen, Everett C. Leigh embodies the rare convergence of artistic mastery, scientific inquiry, and social leadership that defines transformational change makers.

 -